 Chinese Law Resources on the Internet - Wei Luo of the Internet Chinese Legal Research Center maintains a webpage of annotated links to Chinese Law Resources on the Internet, including databases of China law mostly in Chinese with limited availability of English translations.
 This site is in English, but is more useful for students who read Chinese.

-Chinese Legal Research (2014) - By Paul Kossof, this book covers China's legal system, constitution, government, legislation, and treaties.
+Chinese Legal Research (2014) [RECOMMENDED] - By Paul Kossof, this book covers China's legal system, constitution, government, legislation, and treaties.
 It provides research guidance on finding laws, using secondary sources, and citations.

 Complete Research Guide to the Laws of the People's Republic of China by Chinese law experts Wei Luo and Joan Liu.
 This extensively documented guide details the major print and online sources on the PRC's legal system, case law, primary and secondary sources, commercial database services, periodicals, directories, government agency websites, and also evaluates the authority of these resources.